y-ken/elasticsearch_mysql_importer/README.md

 It is importing from mysql table with SQL to elasticsearch.
 Not only that, it could generating nested documents.

+## Install

+Add this line to your application's Gemfile:

+    gem 'elasticsearch_mysql_importer'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install elasticsearch_mysql_importer

 ## Usage

     # Clone repository